 Do you have a shelter we can visit all your dogs at?

 No. All our animals are in foster care rather than in a penned shelter environment as it allows them greater interaction with people and can encourage healthy socialisation with other domestic pets.
 It also gives us the chance to learn about each animal’s personality and provide him or her with any necessary training.
 We believe this gives our animals the best chance at a smooth transition into their forever home.

 Do you offer interstate adoptions?

 No. We are based in Melbourne and like to keep our foster carers and adopters within a reasonable distance.
 We feel very strongly about being involved in all our animals transition from pound to foster home and from foster home to forever home.
 It is important that we are close by should our foster parents or adopters need our assistance.

 These animals have already come from difficult lives and it is our responsibility to ensure we do everything we can to make sure that the adoptive home they go to is in fact their last and that the foster home they go to is a safe and suitable environment that will assist with their rehabilitation process.

-The highlighted area on the map below shows the locations in which will we adopt out our animals to.
+The highlighted area on the map below shows the area in which we adopt out our dogs to.